-The Roland Boss eBand - sounds like a toy?
-Well not really... but is this thing any good and can you learn how to play better than if you never owned one... let's find out in this eBand review I did recently...
+Does the Roland Boss eBand sound like a toy?
+Well not really, but is this thing really useful? does it help you learn how to play better? let's find out in this eBand review.

 Roland Boss eBand Practice and Recording Machine Review